o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 #### Step 2: Write new Python tests

 These tests primarily use standard [Python](https://docs.python.org/3/) code along with [PyTest](https://docs.pytest.org/).
-Depending on where your test is focused, it likely wants to include one of two automation libraries:
+Depending on where your test is focused, it should likely include one of two automation libraries:

 Internal tests of the O3DE Editor functionality should use [EditorPythonBindings](/docs/user-guide/testing/parallel-pattern/).
 This helps expose C++ interfaces of the Editor to Python.
 These tests almost always require the `TEST_SERIAL` flag.